learn-press/learn-press.github.io/src/software-terms/model.md

 # model

-model is hard word to define.
+model is a hard word to define.